Downsizing is a multifaceted process. You can do it in one all-inclusive sweep or in steps. I recommend the latter for a number of reasons.

 Go through these areas as though you were moving, which should be your ultimate goal anyway.

-Anything piece of clothing that you haven’t worn for a year should be concerned for elimination.
-And I don’t mean eliminate and replacement, ladies!
+Anything piece of clothing that you haven’t worn for a year should be considered for elimination.
+And I don’t mean eliminate and replace, ladies!
 I mean eliminate, ignore the fashion beast, and embrace a freer lifestyle.
-Same goes for fashion-conscious slick dudes.
+The same goes for fashion-conscious slick dudes.
 Pick your best stuff and dump the rest.

 Don’t forget to trim down your arsenal of shoes, belts, hats, and other accessories.
 The strategy is about the same.
 Choose your favorite multi-outfit work shoes, casual/party shoes, recreational shoes, and dirty work shoes.
 Do the same for your belts, hats, and other accessories.
 The key here is to select multi-outfit and multipurpose shoes, belts, and hats for keeping.